Home » Blog » Microsoft 365 Guest Access & Compliance in Australia

 Three frameworks are particularly relevant:

-- The Protective Security Policy Framework (PSPF) requires strict control over who has access to sensitive data.
+• Protective Security Policy Framework (PSPF): Strict control over who has access to sensitive data.

-- The Information Security Manual (ISM) requires detailed technical measures such as multi-factor authentication, data residency in Australia and regular reviews of access permissions.
+• Information Security Manual (ISM): Detailed technical measures such as multi-factor authentication, data residency in Australia, and regular reviews of access rights are mandatory.

-- The Privacy Act 1988 requires companies to document all accesses and their justification and to provide evidence in the event of an audit.
+• Privacy Act 1988: All accesses and their justification must be documented and proven in the event of an audit.

 The standard functions of Microsoft 365 quickly reach their limits when implementing Australian compliance requirements:

-- Manual invitations: By default, any Team owner can invite guests.
-IT has no central control over this.
+• Manual invitations: Any team owner can invite guests.
+IT has no central control.

-- No central overview: There is no dashboard with a complete overview of all M365 guests.
+• No central overview: No dashboard with a complete overview of all M365 guests.

-- Lack of automation: Regularly checking and removing guest access is time-consuming and error-prone.
+• Lack of automation: Regularly checking and removing guest accesses is time-consuming and prone to errors.

-- Security risks due to orphaned guest accounts: Guest accounts that are no longer needed remain and pose a risk.
+• Security risks: Guest accesses that are no longer needed remain in place and pose a risk.

-- Missing or insufficient evidence: Audit trails and reports (e.g. when a guest was invited, confirmed or deleted) are missing or have to be created manually.
+• Missing or insufficient evidence: Audit trails and reports are missing or must be created manually.

-- Data storage cannot be controlled: Control over storage location and data flow is only possible to a limited extent.
+• Data storage cannot be controlled: Control over storage location and data flow is limited.

 To keep Microsoft 365 guest access secure and compliant, Australian organizations should follow these best practices:

-- Define clear policies: Define who can invite guests, what approval processes are required and what data can be accessed.
+• Clear guidelines: Who is allowed to invite guests, what approval processes are required, what data can be accessed.

-- Use automated workflows: Use tools such as External User Manager to automate invitations, access reviews and offboarding processes and minimize manual errors.
+• Automated workflows: Automate invitations, access checks, and offboarding processes with tools such as External User Manager and minimize manual errors.

-- Perform regular access reviews: Review all guest access at least every 90 days to remove orphaned or unneeded accounts.
+• Regular access reviews: Review guest access at least every 90 days to remove orphaned or no longer needed accounts.

-- Make multi-factor authentication (MFA) mandatory: MFA protects against unauthorized access, especially for external users.
+• Multi-factor authentication (MFA): MFA protects against unauthorized access, especially for external users.

-- Transparent documentation and reporting: Ensure complete audit trails to be able to prove compliance requirements at any time.
+• Transparent documentation and reporting: Complete audit trails to demonstrate compliance requirements at any time.

-With these best practices, you can reduce security risks while ensuring efficient collaboration with external partners.
+These best practices will help you reduce security risks while ensuring efficient collaboration with external partners.

 External User Manager offers a comprehensive solution to make guest access in Microsoft 365 secure, efficient and compliant for Australian companies: